vapor-ware/synse-docs/docs/server/api.v3.md

 | WebSocket | **request**  | `"request/status"` |
 |           | **response** | `"response/status"` |

-A dependency and side-effect free check to see whether Synse Server is reachable and responsive.
+Check whether the server is reachable and responsive.

-If the endpoint is reachable (e.g. if Synse Server is up and ready), this will return a 200 response with the described JSON response.
+If the endpoint is reachable (e.g. if Synse Server is up and ready), this will return a 200 response with the described JSON response, below.
 If the test endpoint is unreachable or otherwise fails, it will return a 500 response.

 ??? hint "Example"